Blowin' Me Up (With Her Love): Reception

 The song was a modest hit, peaking at number 35 on the Billboard Hot 100 the week of February 28, 2003, and remaining on the chart for 17 weeks.
 Positive reviews noted, "The bass is loud and pulsating and provides the perfect dance song,” and praised Chasez's vocal talents, saying "He starts off the song singing in a kind of whispery, yet seductive, tone and then progresses to full-out yelling in the chorus.
 He even pulls the yelling off, and his vocals come damn close to those of Prince."
 In a more critical review, Chuck Taylor of Billboard wrote, “the song has no discernible direction and [is] a grossly unconvincing turn toward hip-hop for Chasez.”

 Live performances

 Chasez performed the song live on his Schizophrenic club tour.
-He also performed the song at Wango Tango, Z100's Zootopia, and Top of the Pops with a full marching band.
+He also performed the song at Wango Tango, Z100's Zootopia, and Top of the Pops with a marching band.
 Chasez was set to sing "Blowin' Me Up (With Her Love)" at the 2004 Pro Bowl's halftime show, altering the song to accommodate the NFL's concerns; however, he was unceremoniously dropped days before the performance in the wake of the Super Bowl XXXVIII halftime controversy.